ConfederacyOfGaia/Gaia/dms-guide.md

 ## Races

 The ignoble Races are degenerate versions of the Noble Races, corrupted  by the magic of the Great Dragons.
 They are all cruel, vicious, and stupid.
 They are savage fighters, do not take prisoners, and always fight to the death.
 They are cannibalistic, preferring their own noble cousins to other humanoids.
 In combat, they will target their noble cousins preferentially.
-Occasionally, one of them will develop the ability to harness magic, especially goblins, but this magic is always poorly controlled and unsubtle.
+Occasionally, one of them will develop the ability to harness magic, especially gnomes and goblins, but this magic is always poorly controlled and unsubtle.

 Noble Race | Ignoble Race
 :--------- | :-----------